DanielGarciaMandillo/angular-java/README.md

 - [Typings][TYPINGS]

-    To install Typings global npm package you have to type the next command on Linux or Windows console:
+    To install Typings global npm package you have to type the next command on Linux or Windows console (force install version 0.8.0):
     ```
-    npm install -g typings
+    npm install -g typings@0.8.0
     ```

 - [Node-java][NODE_JAVA]